Regulations

 3.2 Team Sprint

-Teams may register 3 or 4 riders only for the Men's Team Sprint with 3 to ride and 2 or 3 riders only for the Women's event with 2 to ride - All riders must be of the same Nationality.
+Teams may register 3 or 4 riders only for the Team Sprint with 3 to ride - All riders must be of the same Nationality.

 The Team Sprint will be organised in groups as per the UCI table.
-Any team member not registered as an individual entry will be subject to any relevant costs previously stated (- i.e. in addition to Team Sprint entry fee, i.e. a £30 registration fee and the £15 UCI anti-doping levy ).
+Any team member not registered as an individual entry will be subject to any relevant costs previously stated (- i.e. in addition to Team Sprint entry fee, i.e. a £55 registration fee).

 3.3 Team Pursuit